vrushal09/PassNext/PassNext/FIREBASE_AUTH_README.md

 ### Authentication Flow:
 1. App loads and checks for existing authentication
 2. If not authenticated, shows login/signup screens
+3. If authenticated, checks for biometric authentication requirement
+4. If biometric auth is enabled but not completed, shows biometric auth screen
-3. If authenticated, shows the home screen
+5. Once all authentication is satisfied, shows the home screen
-4. Users can sign up, sign in, reset password, and logout
+6. Users can sign up, sign in, reset password, enable/disable biometric auth, and logout

 ### Code Examples: